relevant-ai/RelevantCardsDocumentation/README.md

 # Relevant Cards Documentation

-This document explains how to create cards for the [Relevant iOS app](http://relevant.ai).
+This document explains how to create cards for the [Relevant iOS app](http://relevant.ai) using **REL**, the JSON-based programming language we have created for this purpose.

-A *card* is just a JSON file hosted somewhere on the web.
-This JSON file directs the Relevant servers on how to gather the data and display it using templates such as banner images, footers, etc.
+I encourage everyone to start by reading [REL's backstory on our Medium post](https://medium.com/relevant-stories/rel-chapter-1-907ff616bf80).

-The JSON syntax we have created to build these cards is called **REL**.
+A *Relevant Card* is a JSON file hosted somewhere on the web, which outputs content for the Relevant iOS App.
+This JSON file contains instructions on how to gather the data and display it using templates such as banner images, footers, etc.

-Great ways to host cards include [Dropbox](https://www.dropbox.com) and [GitHub Gists](https://gist.github.com) (in both services, make sure to use the **Raw** link when adding cards to your Relevant deck).
+Great ways to host JSON files include [Dropbox](https://www.dropbox.com) and [GitHub Gists](https://gist.github.com) (in both services, make sure to use the **Raw** link when adding cards to your Relevant App deck).

 Visit [cards.relevant.ai](http://cards.relevant.ai) to view sample cards.
-Click on them to see the JSON code.
+Click on "Keep Reading" to see their JSON/REL code.

 ## Intro and Hello World